Intro-CS-App-Dev-and-Deploy/Overview/README.md

 #### Solution

+From Processing-Java
-From Processing-Java: key variables width, height, displayWidth, and displayHeight
+- key variables width, height, displayWidth, and displayHeight
+- size()
+- fullScreen()

 From Mathematics: ratios, fractions, and paperfolding